EsraaSolimanMubarak/DEPI-Graduation-Project/README.md

 # **DEPI Graduation Project Repository**

-This repository is dedicated to showcasing the work I have developed for the **DEPI Graduation Project**, addressing modern IT infrastructure challenges.
+This repository showcases the work I have developed for the **DEPI Graduation Project**, which addresses modern IT infrastructure challenges.
 It highlights the implemented systems, automation, and solutions designed to optimize resource utilization, enhance security, and streamline IT operations.

 ---

 ## **Explore the Project**
 I have created a dedicated [webpage](https://esraasolimanmubarak.github.io/DEPI-Graduation-Project/) to explore all aspects of this project in detail, including screenshots, videos, and documentation.
+So please explore it first!

 ---